HPC-NRW/advanced-git/episodes/14-squash-rebase.md

 changes.
 These changes may be functional fixes or just changes due to coding policies required for the project.
-This often results in multiple changes concerning the same peace of the code or document to be both spacially and temporaly apart from each other in the Git history.
+This often results in multiple changes concerning the same piece of the code or document to be both spatially and temporally apart from each other in the Git history.
 For some projects a cluttered history is not acceptable and you may need to clean up the history.